canonical/cloud-init/doc/rtd/tutorial/qemu.rst

 How does ``cloud-init`` use the IMDS?
 -------------------------------------

-The IMDS uses a private http webserver to provide metadata to each operating system instance.
+The IMDS uses a private http webserver to provide meta-data to each operating system instance.
 During early boot, ``cloud-init`` sets up network access and queries this webserver to gather configuration data.
 This allows ``cloud-init`` to configure your operating system while it boots.